singnet/dev-portal/docs/products/DecentralizedAIPlatform/Daemon/daemon-setup/index.md

 * **organization_id**
   <br/>
-  ID of the organization (as set up on the SingularityNet platform) that this daemon belongs to.
+  ID of the organization (as set up on the SingularityNET platform) that this daemon belongs to.
    ```json
    "organization_id": "snet",
    ```

 * **service_id**
   <br/>
-  ID of the service (as set up on the SingularityNet platform) that this daemon is proxys requests for.
-The daemon will fetch configuration from the SingularityNet platform based on the `organization_id` and `service_id`
+  ID of the service (as set up on the SingularityNET platform) that this daemon is proxys requests for.
+The daemon will fetch configuration from the SingularityNET platform based on the `organization_id` and `service_id`
    ```json
    "service_id": "example-service",
    ```